Differentially Private Learning Needs Hidden State (Or Much Faster Convergence): Privacy dynamics for noisy stochastic mini-batch gradient descent

-Moreover, the privacy bound \cref{thm:shuffle} is strictly smaller than the composition-based privacy bound (derived from DP-SGD\cite{abadi2016deep} and SGM~\cite{mironov2019r} analysis) after $4\cdot\frac{1}{\lambda\eta} + 4\cdot\frac{n}{b}$ epochs.
-More specifically, the first term in \cref{eqn:shuffle_logistic} is strictly smaller than the composition-based privacy bound after $4\cdot \frac{1}{\lambda \eta}$ epochs, and the second term in \cref{eqn:shuffle_logistic} is strictly smaller than the composition-based privacy bound after $4 \cdot (n/b)$ epochs (where $n/b\geq 2$).
-We explain the terms more specifically in \cref{append:proofshuffle}.
+However, prior bounds for privacy amplification by sub-sampling (such as for sub-sampled Gaussian mechanism~\cite{mironov2019r} and for noisy SGD under ``shuffle and partition''~\cite{feldman2022hiding,feldman2022stronger}) only study a single update or a single epoch, and then rely on composition theorem for computing amplified privacy bounds for multiple epochs.
+Consequently, the R\'enyi DP bounds derived by such analyses linearly grow with the number of epochs $K$.
+On the contrary, our R\'enyi DP bound in \cref{thm:shuffle} applies to multiple epochs with hidden intermediate state, and thus enables a converging R\'enyi DP bound that never exceeds a maximum value.
+Hence, our R\'enyi DP bound in \cref{thm:shuffle} is strictly smaller than composition-based privacy bound for DP-SGD~\cite{abadi2016deep,mironov2019r} after $\frac{1}{\lambda\eta} + \frac{n}{b}$ epochs.
+This is because the first term in \cref{eqn:shuffle_dynamics} is strictly smaller than the composition-based privacy bound after $\frac{1}{\lambda \eta}$ epochs, and the second term in \cref{eqn:shuffle_dynamics} is strictly smaller than the composition-based privacy bound after $n/b$ epochs (as we explain with more details in~\cref{append:proofshuffle}).